evolvingstuff/vdw2/content/posts/5-percent-of-the-world-consumes-55-percent-of-the-prescription-medications-while-s-decreasing-us.md

 ---
 !!!!VitaminDWiki - ((US RDA Vitamin D math mistakes cost the world about one Trillion dollars annually))
 ---
-!!!!VitaminDwiki - ((Prescription drugs are the 3rd cause of all US deaths, 4th cause of deaths in hospital - April 2024))
+!!!!VitaminDWiki - ((Prescription drugs are the 3rd cause of all US deaths, 4th cause of deaths in hospital - April 2024))

 </code>